Required Human Research Subjects Protection Training

-Please note: this GCP course may be completed after completing the basic biomedical course requirement as outlined above.
+Please note: This GCP course may be completed after completing the basic biomedical course requirement as outlined above.
 The GCP course is not to be completed in place of the basic biomedical course.
-However, the GCP course may be chosen as a refresher course to receive continuing education credit and will meet the CITI recertification requirement.
 To access the GCP module, at main learner menu, select “change group” and “CITI Good Clinical Practice Course.”

 Access the CITI program modules on the CITI website.

 Once the required modules are completed, the certification is granted and remains active three years past the date of completion.

 Completion of the refresher course is necessary.
 Once the refresher course has been taken, you will be prompted to complete the full course again upon expiration.